 Once you have your newspapers, take the escalator down to the subway.
 Boston had the nation’s first subway service, in 1897, along Boston Common on what’s now named the Green Line.
 Formerly known as the Metropolitan Transit Authority, leading to the folk song “MTA,” in 1965 it became the Massachusetts Bay Transportation Authority (MBTA), or “the T,” symbolized by the big T signs where many cities, including New York, would have M’s instead.

 Boston was one of the last cities to turn from subway tokens to farecards, in 2006, a decade after New York's switch was in progress.
-A ride costs $2.00 with cash, but $1.70 with a CharlieCard, named for the protagonist of the "MTA" song.
-A 1-day pass is $9, and if you're spending the entire weekend, it may be cheaper to get the 7-day pass for $15.
+A ride costs $2.00 with cash, a 1-day pass is $11, and if you're spending the entire weekend, it may be cheaper to get the 7-day pass for $18.

 (Here's a link to the most familiar version of the song, done by the Kingston Trio in 1959.
 Keep in mind that Scollay Square station is now named Government Center, and that the reason Mrs. Charlie doesn't give him the extra nickel along with the sandwich is that they're protesting the 5-cent exit fare -- my, how times have changed: http://www.youtube.com/watch?v=gZZ0o_fSgAw&feature=related )